hyoshioka0128/ai-hub/docs/architecture.md

         * eastus, southcentralus, westeurope, francecentral: 40k
         * northcentralus, australiaeast, eastus2, canadaeast, japaneast, uksouth, swedencentral, switzerlandnorth: 80k

-* A single Azure Open AI instance may be suitable for a small PoC by independent application teams.
+* A single Azure OpenAI instance may be suitable for a small PoC by independent application teams.
 * If a model in an Azure OpenAI instance is shared by multiple teams, it is a "first come - first served" behavior, and the application must cater for retry logic and error handling.
 * Quota is shared between all instances and models in the same region and subscription.

 #### Design recommendations

 * If a model in an Azure OpenAI instance is shared by multiple teams, and the model is being used by multiple applications, it is recommended to deploy a dedicated Azure OpenAI instance per application if separation of duties and resource governance is required.
 This will provide separation at instance level, and the application layer is responsible for retry logic, and error handling as needed.
-* To scale out Azure Open AI with multiple instances, in the same region, you must create additional subscriptions to get additional quota and capacity as it bound the region within the subscription.
+* To scale out Azure OpenAI with multiple instances, in the same region, you must create additional subscriptions to get additional quota and capacity as it bound the region within the subscription.
 * If you have a multi-region subscription setup, you do not have to create additional subscriptions, as the quota is per region per subscription.
 * If you have a dedicated team that provides Azure OpenAI and auxilliary services to the application teams, you can deploy a single or multiple Azure OpenAI instances, and manage the quota and capacity centrally, and provide the application teams with the necessary access to the Azure OpenAI instance through Azure API management to provide granular access at the API/operation layer and have centralized governance, logging, access management, and more.
 * The regional quota is soft limit, and can be increased by contacting Microsoft support.